Phlipinator/RSVP_Eyetracking/README.md

 Need to be assigned to the respective Materials.

 ## NormalReading ##
 This scene is used as a baseline measurement of reading speed without RSVP.
-Upon activation a random order of 10 (0-9) textfiles is generated.
-The first one gets used as a file for the scene the remaining 9 get saved into the *RandomOrder* txt file to use in the *RSVP* scene.
+Upon activation a random order of 12 (a - l) textfiles is generated.
+The first one gets used as a file for the scene the remaining 11 get saved into the *RandomOrder* txt file to use in the *RSVP* scene.

+### GenerateNewRandomOrder ###
+When set to true a new random order is generated and saved in to the *RandomOrder* txt file like described above.
+When set to false the first file in the *RandomOrder* file gets used and the remaining ones get saved into the file like in the *RSVP* scene.

-All variables are analog to the ones specified above.
+All other variables are analog to the ones specified above.